Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Experiments

-There is an erroneous case for a dictionary guide word question on ScienceQA.
-In this case, the two \textit{reasoners} in CaCo-CoT assert a false argument, i.e., \textit{the word 'guess' comes after 'garage' and before 'goose' alphabetically}.
-Worse still, the \textit{causal evaluator} consents to this fallacy and also incorrectly considers the answer (B), i.e., \textit{if "glow" is the word on the dictionary page, it would contradict the alphabetical order between "garage" and "goose".}.
-Finally, these agents makes a consensus on the answer (A) guess, while the CoT-based approaches can have a 50\% probability of answering with a correct answer.

-The limitations of contemporary LLMs in handling dictionary guide word questions are related to the underlying word embedding technique used in these models.
+The limitations of contemporary foundation models in handling dictionary guide word questions are related to the underlying word embedding technique used in these models.
 It focuses more on capturing semantic relationships among words based on their contextual usage patterns in the training data instead of word structure information found in dictionaries.
 Eventually, words with similar meanings or usage contexts are represented by high-dimensional vectors that are closer together in this embedding space.
-As a result, LLMs may struggle to provide concise answers for this type of query.
-This may be one of the intrinsic biases within the LLM which we cannot fully address in this paper.
+As a result, foundation models may struggle to provide concise answers for this type of query.
+This may be one of the intrinsic biases within foundation models which we cannot fully address in this paper.